rishabhpatel0/employee-directory/README.markdown

 - Getting FreeMarker to correctly render embedded JavaScript and HTML together.
 - Ensuring that Edit/Delete actions work correctly without relying on external APIs.
+- Managing in-memory employee data for all CRUD operations without backend.
 - Validating email formats and updating employee data smoothly.

 ### 🚀 Improvements for the Future